METALS-Aluminium hovers near 6-week low, at risk from oversupply

 BANKS: "Steel and coal output cuts were about bank balance sheets in the first instance, they also reduced pollution.
 These cuts were put in place early last year when non-performing loans were spiking," Layton said.
 "China's aluminium output cuts will move the needle, you are looking at a balanced Chinese market over the next couple of years and lower export growth."

+DOLLAR: Industrial metals were supported by a softer U.S. currency, which makes dollar-denominated commodities cheaper for non-U.S. firms, which could potentially boost demand.

-ZINC: Zinc closed up 2.3 percent at $2,700 a tonne.
-Earlier it touched $2,710, its highest since April 7, on falling stocks in LME warehouses, which are down nearly 30 percent since January to 304,000 tonnes, and on cancelled warrants -- metal earmarked for delivery -- at above 65 percent.
+ZINC: Zinc was up 1.9 percent at $2,689 a tonne.
+Earlier it touched $2,703.5, its highest since April 7, as the market focused on falling stocks in LME warehouses, which at 304,000 tonnes are down nearly 30 percent since January.

 BOGOTA, June 24 At least eleven miners at an underground coal mine in Colombia have died and two remain missing after an explosion caused by methane gas, the government said on Saturday.